-Listen to revealing conversations, surprise stories, and lots of laughs as our Artistic Director talks to some of opera’s most fascinating figures.
+Listen to revealing conversations, surprise stories, and lots of laughs as our former Artistic Director talks to some of opera’s most fascinating figures.

 In Conversation with Lyndon Terracini is our podcast interview series featuring the extraordinary talents of Opera Australia — both onstage and off.
 Each episode features a special guest talking about how they came to work in the world of opera, and telling fabulous behind-the-scenes stories.
 Our guests include singers, conductors, musicians, composers, directors, designers, technical experts and more.

 These conversations were originally filmed for a video series of the same name, which began in the early stages of the COVID-19 pandemic, when we were forced off stage.

 New episodes are released every Monday and can be found on your favourite podcast apps.

 Listen to In Conversation with Lyndon Terracini on:

 There are few singers who have achieved the same career longevity as Graeme Macfarlane.
 For 47 years, he’s been singing tenor roles from across a broad repertoire, and is still going strong.
 In this interview, Graeme discusses making his Opera Australia debut in 1973 in War and Peace, our first production at the Sydney Opera House, and the changes he's seen over almost five decades as an opera singer.

 The Opera Australia Orchestra is the busiest of all Australian orchestras.
 This extraordinary group of musicians is led by Concertmaster and Orchestra Director Jun Yi Ma.
 In this conversation, Jun shares stories from his life and career, starting with his days as a young violin prodigy.